 About Stool Tests

-Stool, also called feces, is usually thought of as nothing but waste - something to quickly flush away.
-But bowel movements can provide doctors with valuable information as to what's wrong when your child has a problem in the stomach, intestines, or another part of the gastrointestinal system .
+Stool (or feces) is usually thought of as nothing but waste — something to quickly flush away.
+But bowel movements can provide doctors with valuable information as to what's wrong when a child has a problem in the stomach, intestines, or another part of the gastrointestinal system.

 - allergy or inflammation in the body, such as part of the evaluation of milk protein allergy in infants

 - infection, as caused by some types of bacteria, viruses, or parasites that invade the gastrointestinal system

 - digestive problems, such as the malabsorption of certain sugars, fats, or nutrients